Skip to content

 10% or more 1.25%

-Calculate the VA funding fee as a percentage of the loan amount.
-Multiply your loan amount by the applicable funding fee percentage.
+To calculate the VA funding fee, multiply your loan amount by the applicable fee percentage.

 How do I pay the VA funding fee?